cursebreakers/rust_bucket/README.md

 Extra pointers:
 - Add a .env file with PORT variable to control port number
 - Edit the index.html and style.css to control the appearance of your bucket.
-- use curl or wget to download your files from a bucket directly in your terminal
+- use curl or wget to download files from a bucket directly in your terminal

 ---

-## Hosting your Bucket
+## Hosting your bucket

 There are numerous ways to deploy buckets for various use-cases, such as a simple file server, database, repository or a CDN.
 The following are merely a few of them.

+*NOTE: I am not being paid to endorse these platforms.*

+*(Links coming soon)*
-**Link to "hosting with github and cloudflare workers"**
+- **Link to "hosting with github and cloudflare workers"**

-**Alternative Link to Railway**
+- **Alternative Link to Railway**

-**Alternative Link to "exposing my host with ngrok"**
+- **Alternative Link to "exposing my host with ngrok"**

-*NOTE: I am not being paid to endorse any of these platforms.*

-If you find a method that is not listed here, feel free to [let me know](mailto:hello@cursebreakers.net) and I may add it.
+If you find a solid method not listed here, feel free to [let me know](mailto:hello@cursebreakers.net) and I may add it.

 ---